enspirit/dbagent/README.md

 POST /seeds/install?id=...   # Install a particular dataset, id is the name of a folder in `data` folder POST /seeds/flush?id=...     # Flushes the current database content as a named dataset
 ```

+## Multiple databases mode

+DbAgent supports managing multiple databases within the same directory structure via the (optional) `DBAGENT_DATABASES`
+environment variables.
+We only support multiple databases on the same server with the same user/password pair, for now.

+In multiple database mode, migrations and seeds simply have the database name as intermediate folder.
+For instance
+`data/empty/db1` and `data/empty/db2` (see `examples/multi-db`).

+All rake tasks will be execute on each database, in turn.
+For instance, `bundle exec rake db:ping` will ping each
+database in turn.

+The `DBAGENT_DATABASES` env var may contain a commalist of database names.
+You can also set it to `/from-empty-seeds`
+for auto-discovery.
+In that case, your empty seed must contain a folder for each database, with the same name.

 ## Hacking on dbagent